 CALS selects students who are ready to dive into their major as soon as they arrive on campus.
 As a result, all students must apply to a specific CALS major and are chosen based upon their academic and personal fit for that course of study.
 There is no “undeclared” major at CALS.
 Demonstrating a good fit with your intended major through your academic and life experiences is a vital part of your application.
 Take time to explore the over 20 majors that CALS offers, and select the one that best suits your interests and future career goals.

 4. Learn which courses are required to transfer to CALS

 Competitive transfer candidates have the required coursework for their intended major either complete or in progress at the time of their application.

 5. Your current institution may have a Transfer Agreement with CALS

 CALS has transfer agreements with over 30 institutions that offer programs similar to CALS.
 Find out if your college has a transfer agreement with CALS.

 6. No transfer agreement?
 Search Cornell’s Course Equivalency Library

 Determine if a course at your college is equivalent to a Cornell course.
 If the course or your college is not listed, please use Cornell University’s Courses of Study to search and compare course descriptions.
 For example, search "Calculus I" to compare a calculus course from your institution with one from Cornell.

 7. Read CALS’ Transfer Credit Policies for:

 Transfer advising is available on a case by case basis.
 CALS offers both phone and office appointments by contacting CALS Admissions.
 Same day appointments are not available.
-An unofficial college transcript(s) must be sent via email or fax (607- 255-8370) prior to the appointment.
+An unofficial college transcript(s) with your name and intended CALS major must be sent via email or fax (607-255-8370) prior to the appointment.